edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

                 <h3>See <br/>Everything</h3>
             </div>
             <div class="step-description">
                 This quickly demonstrated value.
-There was a ton of information which was useful for the creator that surfaced as soon as the fly-out came into play.
+There was a ton of information that was useful for the creator that surfaced as soon as the fly-out came into play.
 This information was otherwise inaccessible to the user.
 This info helped the user to choose a question better.
             </div>
         </div>
         <div class="img-col-1 space-top-40 screeshot-wrapper">